 Person

 A representation of a specifically identified individual shall be presented as a person.
 A person may be a member of zero or more personnel classes.
-A person may be tested by the execution of a qualification test specification.
+A person may be tested by the evaluation of a test specification.
 Person shall include a unique identification of the individual.

 Table 31 lists the relationship roles of person.
 Table 32 lists the attributes of person.